snazeczek/image-stegano/README.md

 **To hide a message:**
 1. Launch the application.
-2. Select the "Hide Data" option.
+2. Select the "Encrypt Image" option.
 3. Choose the image in which you want to hide the message.
 4. Enter or load the message/file you want to hide.
 5. Provide a password to encrypt the data.